MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/sync-data-offline-background.md

 For a model-driven app to be available in offline mode, the app and user data must be downloaded on your device.
 This process is called *initial offline sync*.
 The initial offline sync for model-driven apps can continue as Power Apps runs in the background, as long as the app is not closed.

-The synchronization process that occurs while Power Apps runs in the bacground relies on the operating system capabilites, which are different for iOS, Android, and Windows devices.
+The initial offline sync process that continues while Power Apps runs in the bacground relies on the operating system capabilites, which are different for iOS, Android, and Windows devices.

 ## iOS devices